 Striking the right balance between engagement and overexposure is a delicate art.
 In this article, we explore the perils of overwhelming your audience with relentless communication and offer insights on finding that sweet spot for meaningful engagement.

-Almost everyone has a long-lost cousin, friend, or acquaintance who you only hear from once a year in the form of a holiday card.
+Almost everyone has a long-lost cousin, friend, or acquaintance who you only hear from once a year.
+Usually in the form of a holiday card.
 Sure, it’s nice that they reached out, but communicating just once a year doesn’t give you a chance to stay up to date with their family news.

-And last you have the mother who dropped off her 18-year-old daughter at college for the first time, who texts and/or calls every day just to check on how things are going.
+Lastly, you have the mother who dropped off her 18-year-old daughter at college for the first time, who texts and/or calls every day just to check on how things are going.
 Did she get to class on time?
 How’s the food at the dining hall?
 Do you like your roommates?
 What do you mean your books cost $800?
 Do you want us to come visit for Parents’ Weekend?